wtsi-hgi/hgi-cloud/docs/setup.md

   but rather uses an S3-compatible service that runs on top of the [Ceph](http://docs.ceph.com/docs/giant/) service in our OpenStack infrastructure.
+* **A Cluster** or a [Computer Cluster](https://en.wikipedia.org/wiki/Computer_cluster) is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.

 ## Required Information